JoseB91/LigasEcApp/LigasEcApp/README.md

 Given the customer has connectivity
   And the cache is empty
  When the customer requests to see the leagues
- Then the app should display the latest leagues from remote And replace the cache with those leagues
+ Then the app should display two hardcoded leagues
+  And save those leagues to cache
+  And if saving fails, delete the cache

 Given the customer has connectivity
-  And there’s a cached version of the leagues
+  And there's a cached version of the leagues
  When the customer requests to see the leagues
- Then the app should display the latest leagues from local And replace the cache with those leagues
+ Then the app should display two hardcoded leagues
+  And not save those leagues to cache
 ```

 ### Narrative #2